oarepo/oarepo-enrollments/README.md

   8. The database record is enriched with timestamp, enrollment status and user instance.
   9. user is redirected via 302 to the redirection url, defaulting to success/failure url

-Note: once the enrollment link has been consumed, it can not be reused by a different user.
+**Note:** once the enrollment link has been consumed, it can not be reused by a different user.

-Also, expired link can not be reused as well.
+**Note:** expired link can not be used to enroll, it might be used if user has already enrolled and user will be redirected to the success url.

 ### Task implementation

-Task is a function with a signature:
+Task is a function with signature:

 ```python